Isaac Abbey Sr.

 TO HAVE AND TO HOLD, the above granted and bargained Premises with the Appurtenances thereof,

-Unto her the said Anne Abbe and her Heirs and Assigns forever, to her and their own proper Use and Behoof.
+Unto her the said Anne Abbe and her Heirs and Assigns forever, to her and their own proper Use and Behoove.
 And also, I, the said Isaac Abbe Do for my self & my Heirs, Executors and Administrators, covenant with the said Anne Abbe & her Heirs and Assigns; that at and until the ensealing of these Presents I am well seized of the Premises, as a good indefeasible Estate, Fee-simple, and have good Right to bargain and sell the same, in the Manner and form as is above written, and that the same is free of all Incumbrances whatsoever AND FURTHERMORE, I the said Isaac Abbe do by these Presents, bind My Selfe, my Heirs and Assigns, forever to Warrant and Defend the above granted and bargained Premises to her the said Anne Abbe and her Heirs and Assigns Against all Claims and Demands whatsoever.

 IN WITNESS whereof, I have here unto my Hand and Seal this 2nd Day of Decembr in the Year of our Lord 1784 -